 Since this definition is widely used and before where it was defined, insert the following as a new last paragraph (copied exactly from the old para in 10.35.5.2

-10.35.5.2 Rules for VHT sounding protocol sequences

 VHT compressed beamforming feedback comprises the VHT Compressed Beamforming Report information (see Table 9-103 (VHT Compressed Beamforming Report information)) and the MU Exclusive Beamforming Report information (see Table 9-106 (MU Exclusive Beamforming Report information)).
 Subclause 9.6.22.2 (VHT Compressed Beamforming frame format) specifies how VHT compressed beamforming feedback is converted into a VHT Compressed Beamforming frame, and it also specifies the rules for the presence or absence of the two fields listed here.

+10.35.5.2 Rules for VHT sounding protocol sequences